neuresthetics/neuresthetics/README.md

 A fire of revival.
 ```

-Book: Pull or clone the repository for a copy, or read it here:
+Book: Clone the repository for a copy, or read it here:

 PDF: ["Base Class" A.1.1.4](https://github.com/neuresthetics/neuresthetics/blob/main/Base%20Class%20A.1.1.4.pdf)